 Computational Methods & Tools

-To tackle obesity, non-communicable and communicable diseases and other public health challenges, the Global Obesity Prevention Center (GOPC) uses computational modeling to build virtual representations of supply chains, neighborhood food environments, and other systems.
+To tackle non-communicable and communicable diseases as well as other public health challenges, the Global Obesity Prevention Center (GOPC) uses computational modeling to build virtual representations of supply chains, neighborhood food environments, and other systems.
 Through computational modeling, we can test various policies, interventions, and possible solutions in the safety of a computer and save time, money, and resources before implementing them in real life.
 Computational modeling can be utilized in a variety of public health challenges.

 Examples of our modeling work: